f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Agent_Container.rst

 * Access to a supported browser (Chrome, Edge, Safari, and Firefox)

 .. note::
    Container enabled environments have the following rulesets by default.

    * Base Rule Set
    * Docker Rule Set
-   * Kubernetes Rule Set (Optional)
+   * Kubernetes Rule Set

 Install using Helm